t-mart/wap/README.rst

   requirements for the contents of this file -- it just needs to exist.
 You may leave it blank if you're just starting out.

-  See the :ref:`Sample config and directory structure <sample-config-and-dir-struct>`_ section for an example on where this file is expected to be inside your project.
+  See the `Sample Config File and Directory Structure`_ section for an example on where this file is expected to be inside your project.

   This field is required because CurseForge requires it.
 Each file on your Files page is accompanied by a changelog.